What is a Project Metric?

 3. Metrics and KPIs at the Project Office Level

-The beauty of BrightWork in SharePoint is that you can roll up metrics reporting from individual project sites and report on them at the portfolio level.
+The beauty of BrightWork in SharePoint is that you can consolidate metrics from individual project sites and create portfolio-level reports.

-You’ll be able to assess how the overall portfolio is doing and dig into the detail if necessary.
+This feature allows you to assess how the overall portfolio is doing and dig into the project details if necessary.

 4. BrightWork Power BI Pack

-The BrightWork Power BI pack for SharePoint is a pre-built report with six dashboards.
+The BrightWork Power BI pack for SharePoint has project reporting templates pre-built with six dashboards.

-The pack connects to the three BrightWork project data sources – Project Cache, Work Cache, and Project Status Report Cache – for complete insight into projects and portfolios.
+It integrates data from three BrightWork project data sources – Project Cache, Work Cache, and Project Status Report Cache.
+This setup provides comprehensive insights into projects and portfolios.

 Aimed at senior executives and project managers, the Power BI pack includes:

-- Portfolio timeline, a Gantt view of all project sites.
-Drill down by year, quarter, month, week, and day.
+The timeline offers a Gantt chart view of all project sites.
+Users can explore details by year, quarter, month, week, or day.

-- Project and Task Timeline, a Gantt view of projects and tasks.
-Filter by project name, project type, project manager, and task owner.
+This Gantt chart focuses on tracking projects and tasks.
+Filters include project name, project type, project manager, and task owner.

-- Work Reports allow project managers to check the status of tasks, risks, issues, and goals.
+These reports can be customized to fit the needs of your SharePoint project.
+It also allows project managers to check the status of project tasks, risks, issues, and goals.

-- The Status Report Dashboard includes RAG indicators, weekly updates, highlights, lowlights, and next steps.
+This dashboard includes RAG indicators, weekly updates, highlights, lowlights, and next steps for easy progress tracking.

-- The Issue Report helps project managers to get further information on issues, including the task-owner.
+The Issue Report helps project managers get further information on project issues, including the task-owner.